 - CDs should be studio-quality recordings and DVDs professionally produced.

-- Information should be available to all, and comply with Breast Cancer Care’s commitment to diversity.
+- Information is available to all, and complies with our commitment to diversity.

 - Information will be reviewed, updated and amended regularly.